Four Moments of Antibiotic Decision Making

 Prescribe an antibiotic with the narrowest spectrum of activity needed to treat the most likely bacteria present that has the fewest side effects.
 Always use the shortest effective antibiotic duration for the infectious process you are treating.

 Before the patient leaves the office, or prior to the end of a phone call or electronic exchange, ensure that the patient knows when they may need to contact the office, with concerns related to either the infection or the antibiotic, and when they need to schedule a followup appointment.

 Implementation of the Four Moments

 Several actions can be taken to integrate the Four Moments into regular practice.
 Local guidelines should be developed using the Four Moments framework.
-All “Best Practices” presentations in the AHRQ Safety Program Toolkit incorporate the Four Moments framework and most have One Page Document templates to assist with guideline development.
+All “Best Practices” presentations in the Toolkit for Improving Antibiotic Use in Ambulatory Care incorporate the Four Moments framework, and most have Clinician One-Page Document templates to assist with guideline development.

 The posters listed below can be reproduced for posting in common areas and workstations.
 These can also be shared with clinicians as well as patients and family members.